Skip to content

 Next step we set up the copper board.

 After it’s needed to adjust zero points of XY and Z axes.
 For that I lower down the head enough to keep about 1 mm above the mill.
 Then it’s needed to adjust manually.
 I hold with fingers the mill to protect it from falling and relax the joint so the mill will get down and touch the ground.
-And then tighten back the joint.
+And then tighten back the set screw.
 Choose Z to set up this position as 0 for Z. Then pull up and place approximately the XY start point.
 It must be left bottom side.
 Set XY as it’s zero coordinate.
-Or the another method af adjusting Z point, is to keep one cabel on mill and another on copper and lower Z axes with little steps 0.1mm while it starts beeping.
+Or the another method af adjusting Z point, is to keep one cabel of the multimeter on the endmill and another on copper (continuity mode) and lower Z axes with little steps 0.1mm while it starts beeping.

 qt